 VM Management Component

-Handles the lifecycle of virtual machines:
+Handles the lifecycle of virtual machines.

-The internal class structure has two layers:
+The internal class structure separates concerns across two packages:

 Programming Component